bao-project/bao-docs/source/development/misra.rst

     ---

-    # The tag should always be the same name of the file, start with MDR followed # by the record
+    # The tag should always be the same name of the file, start with MDR followed
+    # by the record ID.
-    ID. tag: MDR1
+    tag: MDR1

-    # Optionally, list a deviation permits used as a base for the deviation. permits:
+    # Optionally, list a deviation permits used as a base for the deviation.
+    permits:
       - "MDP1"
       - "MPD2"

-    # List the guidelines that are being violated. guidelines:
+    # List the guidelines that are being violated.
+    guidelines:
       - "R2.5"
       - "D4.4"

     # Summarize the violation and its context.
-Optional if a permit is selected. use_case: >
+Optional if a permit is selected.
+    use_case: >
         This describes the records use case.

     # List one or more of the allowed justification items.
-Optional if a permit is # selected.
+Optional if a permit is selected.
     reasons:
       - Code quality (usability).
       - ....

-    # Detail the use cases and reasons listed above. description: >
+    # Detail the use cases and reasons listed above.
+    description: >
         Provide a detailed description of the record.

-    # Assess how the risks described in the guideline's rationale affect this violation # and
+    # Assess how the risks described in the guideline's rationale affect this violation and
-    describe how they are managed or mitigated in this violation.
-In case a # permit is selected, detail point by point how the deviation fulfils the # permit's requirements. risk: > The violation is safe because...
+    # describe how they are managed or mitigated in this violation.
+In case a permit is selected,
+    # detail point by point how the deviation fulfills the permit's requirements.
+    risk: >
+        The violation is safe because...
 It fulfilled the permits requirements since...

 Deviation permits main purpose is to speed-up and reduce the effort of the deviation procedure, by